HSLdevcom/jore-map-ui/Contributions.md

 * Use classnames if there are multiple classes
 * Use async await instead of promises
 * Don't use .bind in jsx, use arrow functions instead
+* Use render prefix in methods that return JSX or HTML

 ### IModels